veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ### Diffraction

-According to a generally accepted criterion formulated first by Rayleigh, aberrations start to deteriorate images considerably if the they cause path length differences of more than a quarter of the wavelength.
+According to a generally accepted criterion formulated first by Rayleigh, aberrations start to deteriorate images considerably if they cause path length differences of more than a quarter of the wavelength.
-When the aberrations are less than this, the system is called **diffraction limited**..
+When the aberrations are less than this, the system is called **diffraction limited**.

 ```{figure} Images/Chapter_2/2_28_AiryDisk_210308.png
 :name: Fig_2_28_AirySpot